electricessence/TypeScript.NET/README.md

 2) The benefits of intellisense and using an IDE for programming should be obvious especially if you are coding for a larger project.
 Typed compilation is less forgiving in a good way.
 You simply make much less mistakes in the long run.
 TypeScript might be the best answer to JavaScript yet.
 It's still JavaScript, but with many bonuses including a growing community. :)

-3) Most IDE's and text editors now support TypeScript either built in, or via a plug-in:
+3) Most major IDE's and text editors now support TypeScript either built in, or via a plug-in:
 * Visual Studio 2013 (or greater)
 * WebStorm (recommended!)
 * Sublime Text